sjbennett123/polarlarp/content/policies/transform.md

 ## Magical Beasts

-(Lycan, Giant, Mind Flayer, Beholder, Hydra, Dragon, Phoenix)
+**Choose the type of Magical Beast**: Lycan, Giant, Mind Flayer, Beholder, Hydra, Dragon, Phoenix

 ### All Characters with an Magical Beasts Transform